hull/hull-google-sheets/README.md

 - run the connector locally
 - paste the content of the `app-script` folder in the script editor section of a new Google Sheet
-- change the addres of the static assets `sourceUrl` in the Code.gs file to point to your local server (need to find a way to make this more seamless
+- change the address of the static assets `sourceUrl` in the Code.gs file to point to your local server (need to find a way to make this more seamless)

 Committing changes :